 Defining the beneficiaries' needs in a very accurate manner ensured the optimization of financial and human resources.
-Working on a micro level, in collaboration with PCs and active NGOs in the gatherings allowed to indirectly developing complementary actions with other Gatherings.
+Working on a micro level, in collaboration with PCs and active NGOs in the gatherings allowed to indirectly developing complementary actions with other actors.
+The most outstanding example of coordination on the ground is in Sekke, one of Saida's Adjacent Area Gatherings.

 Through PARD, the Project financed part of the rehabilitation and the equipment of a collective centre owned by the Bader Association with the objective of moving part of the 75 families living in tents nearby.
-PARD being already in charge of the implementation Support from the Crisis Prevention and Recovery of other related projects that benefited these families, the NGO already coordinated on the ground between relevant projects and donors, which paved the way to designing a comprehensive intervention, increasing the impact of the project by answering the needs of all the
+PARD being already in charge of the implementation of other related projects that benefited these families, the NGO already coordinated on the ground between relevant projects and donors, which paved the way to designing a comprehensive intervention, increasing the impact of the project by answering the needs of all the families.

 Finally, as shown in table 3 below, for an optimal use of financial resources, three of the most significant project lots have been financially supported from the German funds as well as from other sources.

-Example of complementary action in Sekke
+Table 4 shows examples of complementary action in Sekke.